 How to Transfer Money From One Bank to Another

-Many banks allow you to make free transfers between connected accounts, but it's a good idea to check with both banks just to be safe.
+Many banks allow you to make free transfers between connected accounts, but it's a good idea to check with both banks, just to be safe.

 How to link your accounts:

-- After submitting that information, you need to verify that you own the external account.
-You typically can do this by providing a username and password for that account or by confirming small “test” transfers between the two banks.
+- After submitting that information, you may need to verify that you own the external account.
+You typically do this by providing a username and password for that account or by confirming small “test” transfers between the two banks.

 External Transfer Fees